 When I think of Mexico my mind immediately goes to quaint streets decorated with flowers, men with sombreros, and women wearing flouncy skirts.
-I have never travelled south of the United States though and the closest I got to this colourful country was San Diego on the southern end of California.
+I have never traveled south of the United States though and the closest I got to this colourful country was San Diego on the southern end of California.
 After our first trip to San Diego, we returned with a souvenir or (two) of Mexican silver and also a taste for Mexican cuisine.
 I admit my knowledge of Mexico is limited but I’ve learnt that much like Indian cuisine, Mexican dishes also use similar herbs and spices.
-Cumin, Cilantro, red chillies and green, maybe that’s why my family immediately fell in love with the variety – burritos and enchiladas, carnitas and even ceviche.
-Our favourite by far is the taco.
+Cumin, cilantro, red chillies and green chillies are all familiar ingredients.
+Maybe that’s why my family immediately fell in love with the variety – burritos and enchiladas, carnitas and even ceviche.
+Our favourite by far is the taco, especially chicken tacos!

 When we got back to Canada, I was not able to find the same fresh and citrus flavoured tacos anywhere (we lived in Calgary at that time) and so after much testing I came up with a way to replicate it on our dining table.
-I’m glad to say this chicken taco recipe ended up as one of our favourite weeknight dinners.
-The kids love the DIY element where they can assemble their own tacos and my hubby and I enjoy the memories of our travels when we almost made it to Mexico.
+I’m glad to say this Mexican chicken tacos recipe ended up as one of our favourite weeknight dinners.
+The kids love the DIY element where they can assemble their own tacos.
+And my hubby and I enjoy the memories of our travels when we almost made it to Mexico.

 - A number of Taquerías we visited in California used orange juice in their chicken.
 I have switched it for orange marmalade because it is dry and adds a concentrated orange flavour that I love.

-- I use red onions because that is usually what I have on hand for Indian cooking, and it also adds a sweetness that’s absent in the white.
+- I use red onions because that is usually what I have on hand for Indian cooking.
+Also it adds a sweetness that’s absent in the white ones.

 - Grilled peppers or onions are also a great accompaniment.

 - Salsa – usually a mix of tomatoes and onions with some lime juice.
-My family is divided over this condiment.
+This is a controversial condiment in my home.
 My hubby and I are not a fan of raw tomatoes so we tend to stay away from salsa.
 My younger one loves them but will not tolerate onions which my older one loves.
 You see the confusion!!!
-So in our home we eat our tacos like our salsa, deconstructed.
+So in our home we eat our tacos like our salsa – deconstructed.

-This chicken taco recipe has become a regular feature on my weekly menu.
-It’s easy, ready in 1/2 hour after school and work even as kids are standing in the kitchen along with you.
+This Mexican chicken tacos recipe has become a regular feature on my weekly menu.
+It’s easy, ready in 30 mins after school and work, even as kids are standing in the kitchen along with you.
 Older kids can help with pulling the toppings together – washing and chopping the lettuce, cucumbers, grating cheese.
-And the bonus – these authentic citrus and spring-like flavours make the world a little smaller and bring the exotic a lot closer home.
+And the bonus?
+These authentic citrus and spring-like flavours make the world a little smaller and bring the exotic a lot closer to home.

 - Thin strips of chicken cut up – 400 gms